yogeshvarreddykallam/CSE-597-Final-Project/README.md

 FashionIQ: A dataset for fashion image retrieval and text-based search.
 MS-COCO: A widely used dataset containing images and corresponding captions for multi-modal tasks.
 CIRCO (optional): Can be used if available for composed image retrieval tasks.
-Example Query
-After running the notebook, you can input queries like the following to test the framework’s zero-shot retrieval abilities:

-"green dress with floral patterns and lace trim" "black jacket with leather sleeves and zip closure"
-"a yellow sneaker with red soles and white laces"
-The system will return the most relevant images from the dataset that match the composed description.

 License